Adding Your Teens or Children to Your Car Insurance Policy

 So your children are finally old enough to drive.
 It’s an exciting time – but it’s also a scary and expensive time.
-Today, we’re explaining everything you need to know about adding your teenage child to your car insurance policy.
+Once they get their license and are able to drive, can you add them to your existing car insurance policy?
+Is this a simple process?
+Below, we explain everything you need to know about adding your teenage child to your car insurance policy.

 Call Your Car Insurance Company

 If your teenage child is driving your vehicle with a normal license (not a learner’s permit), then he or she needs to be on your car insurance plan.

 As soon as your teen driver becomes licensed, he or she needs to be added to your insurance policy.